cbriggs02/CB-IdentityService/README.md

 - Includes a Dockerfile to define build steps and runtime environment.
 - Easily deployable to cloud platforms or local environments.

-## Automation Scripts

-A set of batch scripts is available for automating common tasks, such as:

-- Running the Docker container for the API.
-- Applying database migrations.
-- Running custom scripts for setup or maintenance.

-For detailed instructions on using the scripts, refer to the [Scripts README](./scripts/README.md).

 ---

 ##  Author